hire42/marketing-website/src/app/terms.md

 purchased by the lender (lessor).
 Hire42 does not provide insurance cover for any loss or damage incurred during the rental process.

+6. **Consequences of Non-Compliance**:
+   Failure to abide by the lender's or borrower's declaration may result in suspension or termination from the platform.
+Hire42 reserves the right to take appropriate action in cases of non-compliance with platform policies and guidelines.

 By using the Hire42 platform, you acknowledge and agree to abide by these terms and conditions, which are governed by the laws of New Zealand.
-Failure to comply may result in the suspension or termination of your account.
 If you have any questions or concerns regarding these terms, please contact us at [support@hire42.com](mailto:support@hire42.com).